Appendix: Syntax Reference

 [text|argument]

-can be parameterized; often used forGet...
+can be parameterized; commonly used forGet...

-functions/context lookups. - Icon:
+/context calls. - Icon:

 £icon|frame£